davestewart/nuxt-content-assets/README.md

 }
 ```

-> [!Note]
->
-> Since `v1.4.1` image size hints are now opt-in.
-This was done to maximise compatibiility with Nuxt Image.

 ### Content extensions

 > [!NOTE]
 > Generally, you shouldn't need to touch this setting

-This setting tells Nuxt Content to ignore anything that is **not** one of these file extensions:
+This setting tells Nuxt Content to ignore anything that is **not** one of the supported content types:

 ```
-md csv ya?ml json
+mdx? csv ya?ml json
 ```

-This way, you can use any **other** file type as an asset, without needing to explicitly configure extensions.
+This way, you can use any **other** file type as an asset, without needing to explicitly configure Nuxt Content's [ignores](https://content.nuxt.com/get-started/configuration#ignores) list.

+Without this, Nuxt Content would warn about unsupported file types:

+> [WARN] .jpg files are not supported, "content:path:to:some-asset.jpg" falling back to raw content

 ### Debug